bczsalba/pytermgui/docs/walkthroughs/inline.md

 return widget
 ```

 There is a tiny bug with our mouse handling, however.
 We never tell the widget _where_ it is located, so it will reject most events.
-We can easily fix this by using the [report_mouse](/reference/pytermgui/ansi_interface#pytermgui.ansi_interface.report_mouse) and inserting the following line at the very top of our function:
+We can easily fix this by using the [report_mouse](/reference/pytermgui/ansi_interface#pytermgui.ansi_interface.report_mouse) and inserting the following line at the top of our function:

 ```python
 widget.pos = report_cursor()